enisn/UraniumUI/README.md

 ![MAUI Uranium UI Kit](art/logo.svg)
 # Uranium UI Kit
-Uranium is a UI Kit for .NET MAUI.
+Uranium is a Free & Open-Source UI Kit for .NET MAUI.
 It provides a set of controls and utilities to build modern applications.
 It is built on top of the .NET MAUI infrastructure and provides a set of controls and layouts to build modern UIs.
 It also provides infrastructure for building custom controls and themes on it.

 - Visit [Documentation](https://enisn-projects.io/docs/en/uranium/latest)